replicatedhq/embedded-cluster/README.md

     make create-node0
     ```

-    This command sets up the initial node for your cluster.
+    This command sets up the initial node for your cluster and SSHs into it.
-    The node is simply a docker container.

     By default, a Debian-based node will be created.
 If you want to use a different distribution, you can set the `DISTRO` environment variable: